 We are living in extraordinary times with stunning changes in social organisation.
 More new mothers are returning to the workforce than ever before.
 The number of working mothers in the UK has risen by a million in 20 years.
 Almost three-quarters of women with children are in full- or part-time work.
 Unsurprisingly, there is huge talent and therefore opportunity, sitting within this ever-growing pool of working mothers.

-In coaching women before, during and after mat leave, we keep hearing the same story: woman is excelling in her career, woman leaves to have baby, woman comes back needing some time to transition, woman feels blocked and unsupported, woman leaves for new organisation with better #flexappeal, gender equality, lower (or no) gender pay gap and a more open-minded and exciting company culture.
+In coaching parents (women and men) before, during and after parental leave, we keep hearing the same story: employee is excelling in their career, employee goes on parental leave (maternity/paternity/shared), employee comes back needing some time to transition, feels blocked and unsupported, employee leaves for new organisation with better #flexappeal, gender equality, low (or no) gender pay gap and a more open-minded and exciting company culture.

 We know how much time and money organisations already invest in their top people, so it’s no surprise that employers are increasingly looking at new ways to avoid losing some of their best employees over a short-term slow-down when they have children.

-Encouragingly, some of the more innovative companies are beginning to think long-term about how best to support and encourage women’s efforts, so the businesses themselves can build the successful, diverse, inspired workforces they will need for the future.
+Encouragingly, some of the more innovative companies are beginning to think long-term about how best to support and encourage their working parent employees, so the businesses themselves can build the successful, diverse, inspired workforces they will need for the future.